yrayo/Azure-Honeynet-SOC-Lab/README.md

 ```
 ![KQL Sample 4 screenshot](images/KQL4.PNG)

 - High volume of 'An account failed to logon' messages that originated from EventID 4625.
-Total of
+Total of 44,752 attempts within the same time parameters as mentioned above.
 ![KQL Sample 5 screenshot](images/KQL5.PNG)

 - GeoIP shows global distribution of sources.